The pics below show some of the differences in Model A passenger car transmission gear shift levers.

 The pivot ball cap on the lever was originally cadmium plated, or in some cases left unfinished plain steel.

 The pic above shows the differences in the angles of the various gear shift levers.
+The 1928-29 levers have a 15 degree bend, while the 1930-31 levers have a 20 degree bend.

 The lever on the top is a 1930-1931 shift lever, which has a bigger angle bend in it to move the gear shift knob down farther away from the dash and cowl (which is lower compared to a 1928-29 Model A).